-Figure 1: (left) Energy level diagram of GaAs at the center of the Brillouin zone: a “close-up” view near the valance band maxima/conduction band minima, and (right) simplified view showing the optical transitions between sublevels for right circularly polarized light (solid lines) and left circularly polarized light (dashed lines), with transition probabilities given by circled numbers
+Figure 4.1.1: (left) Energy level diagram of GaAs at the center of the Brillouin zone: a “close-up” view near the valance band maxima/conduction band minima, and (right) simplified view showing the optical transitions between sublevels for right circularly polarized light (solid lines) and left circularly polarized light (dashed lines), with relative transition strengths given by circled numbers

-The emission of electrons from GaAs is often described as a three-step process [31, Spicer?] involving absorption of light, diffusion of electrons to the surface of the photocathode, and emission of the electrons into the gun vacuum chamber.
-As described above, absorption of circularly polarized light with near-band gap energy preferentially populates the conduction band with spin polarized electrons.
-GaAs is a strong absorber with most of the light absorbed within a few hundred nanometers.
-These electrons diffuse in all directions and those that move toward the surface encounter a potential barrier known as the electron affinity (EA in Figure 2).
-A requirement for efficient photoemission is that the GaAs be p-doped [8], which serves to lower the Fermi level throughout the material.
+As discussed previously for other photocathodes, the emission of electrons from GaAs can be described as a three-step process [31] involving absorption of light, diffusion of electrons to the surface of the photocathode, and emission of the electrons into the gun vacuum chamber.
+However, it is worth mentioning two aspects of efficient photoemission that are unique to GaAs.
+Namely, efficient photoemission from GaAs requires that the material be p-doped [8], which serves to lower the Fermi level throughout the material.
 The p-doping also serves to lower the conduction band at the surface of the photocathode, which in turn lowers the electron affinity (EAeff in Figure 3b).
-Still, no significant photoemission is obtained until the potential barrier is reduced further and this is accomplished by adding a ~ mono-layer of cesium and oxidant (Figure 3c).
+Secondly, no significant photoemission is obtained until the potential barrier is reduced further and this is accomplished by adding a ~ mono-layer of cesium and oxidant (Figure 3c).
 The process of adding cesium and oxidant to the photocathode surface to create the desired NEA condition is called “activation”.